 Menopause is the physical change that marks the end of menstruation.
 The process of menopause is slow and begins months or years before the menstruation phase ends.
 The process has three stages (1):

 - Perimenopause: It is characterized by an irregular menstrual cycle and could begin around eight to ten years before menopause.
 It can start in the 40s or even in the 30s in some women.
 In this phase, the production of estrogen and progesterone, which are responsible for releasing eggs from the ovaries, gradually comes down.
-In the last one to two years, there is a sharp drop in estrogen.
+In the last one to two years, there is sharp drop in estrogen.
 During this phase, you are likely to have irregular periods, night sweats, hot flashes, forgetfulness, mood swings, stiff joints, weight gain, and a drop in sex drive (2).

 - Menopause: This is the stage where a woman did not have her menstrual periods for at least a year.
-It usually occurs in between 45 and 50 years.
+It usually occurs between 45 and 50 years.
 During this time, the ovaries stop releasing eggs, and it is the end of the reproductive stage.
 Therefore, the woman cannot ovulate or conceive (3).

 - Postmenopause: In this stage after menopause, the menopausal symptoms ease.
 However, the decrease in the estrogen level makes women vulnerable to health problems such as osteoporosis, heart diseases, and obesity.
 Medications and lifestyle changes might lower the risk of these conditions (4).